The domain of parabolicity for the Muskat problem: Introduction

 We study the evolution of two vertically superposed (or horizontally adjacent) immiscible layers of Newtonian fluids with (possibly) different densities and viscosities in a two-dimensional periodic porous medium or Hele-Shaw cell when allowing for both gravity and surface tension effects.
 The pressure on the fixed flat boundary of the lower layer is prescribed and the upper fluid layer is assumed to be bounded from above by air at uniform pressure.
 This leads to a moving boundary problem for the interface between the two layers, the interface between the upper layer and the air, and the velocity potentials in the two fluid layers.
 The associated mathematical model is the Muskat problem, which was originally proposed in \cite{Mu34} as a model for the encroachment of water into an oil sand.
 It is given in \eqref{PB} below in the absence of surface tension effects and accordingly in \eqref{eq:SK} when allowing for surface tension effects.

 Muskat problems have been studied extensively in the last two decades.
-Surface tension effects are considered in the papers \cite{FT03, HTY97, EM11a, EMM12a} where questions related to well-posedness (for small initial data) and stability properties of trivial, that is, circular or flat, and finger-shaped equilibria are addressed (see \cite{EEM09c} for a classification of equilibria).
+Surface tension effects are included in the papers \cite{FT03, HTY97, EM11a, EMM12a, SP16x} where questions related to well-posedness (for small initial data) and stability properties of trivial, that is, circular or flat, and finger-shaped equilibria are addressed (see \cite{EEM09c} for a classification of equilibria).
+In this context arbitrary initial data are considered only in the very recent monograph \cite{SP15x} and in \cite{SP16x}.
 There is a much larger list of references dealing with the Muskat problem without surface tension effects, the methods used in the studies being numerous and quite different.
 The well-posedness property is established in \cite{Y96, Y03} by using Newton's iteration method; the references \cite{A04, CCG11} use energy estimates (see also \cite{BCG14, CG07, CG10, CGO14} for the case of fluids with equal viscosities); \cite{EM11a, EMM12a} rely on abstract parabolic theory and the continuous maximal regularity due to Da Prato and Grisvard \cite{DG79}; \cite{SCH04} employs -- in the absence of gravity effects -- methods from complex analysis and a version of the Cauchy-Kowalewski theorem.
 Existence of solutions for nonregular initial data is shown in \cite{BV14} by means of a fixed point argument.
 There are various interesting phenomena established for fluids with equal viscosities: global existence of strong and weak solutions for initial data which are bounded by explicit constants \cite{CCGS13, GB14}, existence of initial data for which solutions turn over \cite{CCFGL11, CCFGL12, CCFG13}, or the absence of squirt or splash singularities \cite{CG10, FF14, GS14}.

 An important role in the study of the Muskat problem is played by the Rayleigh-Taylor condition, which is a sign restriction on the jump of the gradient of the pressure in normal direction along an interface that separates two phases (see \eqref{CT1} below for more details) and was originally found within the linear theory \cite{ST58}.
 In the absence of surface tension effects, the paper \cite{EM11a} was (one of) the first in which it was proved that the Muskat problem has, at least for small initial and boundary data, a parabolic character provided the Rayleigh-Taylor condition holds.
 For general initial data the well-posedness of the problem in different geometries is also implied by the Rayleigh-Taylor condition \cite{A04, CCG11, SCH04, Y96, Y03}.
 However, it is worth mentioning that the true character of the problem was not revealed in any of the just cited papers.